 Access to fundamental resources

-Access to essential services by making it easier for people to provide documentary evidence of who they are, is a great benefit.
-Without a recognized ID, many face exclusion from accessing services that include healthcare, bank accounts, and education.
+Access to essential services by making it easier for people to provide documentary evidence of who they are is a great benefit.
+Many are excluded from accessing healthcare, bank accounts, and education services without a recognised ID.
 For governments, identification can help deliver services to a more significant number of people and gather data to improve the nation’s health.

-Schools require a birth certificate or national ID to enroll in some countries.
-It can also be a requirement to take part in exams or enroll in further education in the same country or overseas.
+Schools require a birth certificate or national ID to enrol in some countries.
+It can also be a requirement to take part in exams or register for further education in the same country or overseas.

 Studies indicate a positive link between birth registration and childhood health regarding vaccinations.
-Reliable identification enforces SDG 3.8: Achieve universal health coverage, including financial risk protection, access to quality essential healthcare services, and access to safe, effective, quality, and affordable essential medicines and vaccines for all.
+Reliable identification enforces SDG 3.8: Achieve universal health coverage, including financial risk protection, access to quality essential healthcare services, and safe, adequate, quality, and affordable essential medicines and vaccines for all.
 Unique identification of healthcare users is instrumental in increasing access to insurance and other services.

-Fewer than half of all adults in the poorest 40 percent of households have a bank account.
+Fewer than half of all adults in the poorest 40 per cent of households have a bank account.
 Approximately 375 million unbanked adults in developing countries lack an ID required to open one.
-Accessibility is vital in driving financial inclusion as opening and maintaining a bank account with a National ID enables people, including those in rural areas, to be included in the financial system.
+Accessibility is vital in driving financial inclusion.
+Opening and maintaining a bank account with a National ID enables people, including those in rural areas, to be included in the financial system.